mhered/Ponencias_ROSConES_2025/README.md

 ### Abstract

 Who says robotics requires expensive sensors?
-This talk presents three real examples of creative, low-cost hardware integrations for ROS 2 robots — designed to inspire experimentation, teaching, and rapid prototyping on a tight budget.
+This talk presents three and a half real examples of creative, low-cost hardware integrations for ROS 2 robots — designed to inspire experimentation, teaching, and rapid prototyping on a tight budget.

 Three case studies are presented: